Ayushh1023/Ayushh1023/README.md

 - 👋 Hi, I’m @Ayushh1023
-- 👀 I’m interested in learning about **everything** about how computers' majestic capabilities can be used to achieve the impossible endeavors of humankind
+- 👀 I’m interested in learning **everything** about how computers' majestic capabilities can be used to achieve the impossible endeavors of humankind
 - 🌱 I’m currently exploring my future options
 - 📫 Ping me on Discord: Ad Astra#3510

-- 📜 Update: Doing LeetCode these days
+- 📜 Update: Brushing Up Core Programming Concepts
 <!---
 Ayushh1023/Ayushh1023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.